Data Processing Agreement Addendum

-- The clauses in the DPA protect the Personal Data of legal entities until the entry into force of the Revised Swiss FDPA.
+- The clauses in the DPA protect the Personal Data of legal entities until the entry into force of the upcoming revised FDPA.

 - All references in this DPA to the GDPR should be understood as references to the FDPA insofar as the data transfers are subject to the FDPA.